 The 80s marked the return of a trend towards the authentic and the traditional, a movement that lasted between 20 and 30 years.
 Old wood, small openings and windows, inlaid patterns… We undeniably tended towards the rustic.
 But whereas up to now, we paid little attention to energy consumption, there has been a real awareness of climate problems, which have become a major issue for future generations.
 We then began to consider constructions in a much more reasoned way.

-Thus for ten years, it is not uncommon to see flowering chalets very contemporary with large bay windows.
-They have a double advantage, opening up to the outside to take advantage of the beautiful landscapes surroundings and use the sun as an energy source in its own right; the 2012 Thermal Regulations also require a maximum of natural heat input.
+So over the past ten years, it is not uncommon to see very contemporary chalets with large bay windows spring up.
+They have a double advantage, opening onto the outside to enjoy the magnificent surrounding landscapes and using the sun as a source of energy in its own right; the 2012 Thermal Regulations also require a maximum supply of natural heat.

 While honey and brown colors were once legion, wood treatment today offers many possibilities: brushed, split, heated, stained in grey, black...
 Wood is of course very present in chalets but used in a very purified.
 Leather, stainless steel, black metal, sandblasted glass, granite and contemporary stones….
 We no longer hesitate to mix it with very modern materials, in spaces that are much less compartmentalised.